Need help with your website content?

 Emailing files can get unmanageable very quickly, especially when emails can contain the same file names with updates.
 After a few emails like this, it’s very difficult to track what you’ve sent or omitted.
 Often we forget what was sent… so we’ll send it again.
 How many times have we all received an email with images, only to get the same email a week later “not sure if I sent these?” with the same images.
 Well, we are not sure if they are the same so we have to save them.
 But later we find they are duplicates.
 How do we collaborate?

-Why not track changes in Word?
+Why not track

 Working with Word files and DropBox is not as easy to set up as Google Drive and Google Docs.
 And emailing Word files does not guarantee other’s changes will carry over to your documents.
 Imagine that more than one team leader is working on the same document/page.
 Each editor makes their own edits to a single Word file, and some overlap the others’ edits.
 All of these editors send back their individual edited document to you.
 How do we know which document to use, which edit to favor, etc?
 This can be avoided using a collaborative approach.
 With one “live” document in the cloud, edits are instant, live, and always updated; this simplifies and clarifies which document to use.
 There is only one.

-Keep It Simple, Sarah… Name your files and organize them in folders.
+So that it’s clear what goes where… Keep It Simple, Sarah… Name your files and organize them in folders.

+Folders.
 Create a folder with the same name as the page, like “team” for example.
 For any project (like a website, brochure, video) it’s extremely important to stay on top of all of the content.
-If your images and files are not organized, it will be very confusing to know that IMG20198632Anu7.JPG is for the “Sarah’s Bio” section of the About Team page.
+If your images and files are not organized, it will be very confusing to know that “IMG20198632Anu7.JPG” is for the “Sarah’s Bio” section of the About Team page.
 In order to know which image belongs to which page, create a single folder for each page.
 For this example, we will name this folder “About” and place all images we want for this page in this folder.
 Since we also want good SEO (read more on that here), we want to name the image “sarah-smith-cio-company-name.jpg” which will be very clear what this is.

-Can we embed images inside the document so you know where we want it?
+Can we embed images inside the document?

-No. It’s familiar to drag your images into a document so that we know where you want them.
-However, there are 2 reasons why we don’t want to do this.
+No. Although it’s familiar to drag your images into a document so that we know where you want them, there are 2 reasons why we don’t want to do this.
 ONE – We can’t refer to that image.
 Websites require images to load from a source.
 This means we have to load that image with code (img src=”the-image-name-here.png”) and that means it needs to be an image, and not a text document.
 TWO – That image is probably too small (low resolution) in your document for us to use.
 We need to make the site scalable for multiple screen sizes.
 Learn more about image file formats.